Burnt Bean Co.

 Planning Your Visit

-Burnt Bean Co. is located at 108 S Austin Street in Seguin, Texas.
-The price point sits in the moderate range for the format, consistent with the Bib Gourmand's value-for-quality criteria.
+Burnt Bean Co. is a Texas barbecue restaurant in Seguin, Texas, with a Michelin Bib Gourmand in 2024 and 2025.
+The price point sits at about $25 per person, consistent with the Bib Gourmand's value-for-quality criteria.
 Arrive early, particularly on weekends, as premium cuts move fast at well-regarded Texas barbecue operations.
-No booking information is available in the public record, suggesting a walk-in counter format typical of the tradition.
+Walk-in service suits the counter format.
 Seguin is accessible from San Antonio in roughly 35 minutes by road and from Austin in under an hour, making it a realistic day-trip anchor from either city.

 - Brisket